edrayel/hate-speech-tracker/README.md

-# Raphael
+# Yafe
-A mobile application that's none of your business at the moment.
+A test-run mobile application built to track hate speech using Twitter's API